OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 The second team is **Octopus Administrators.** Members of this team always have permission to do anything in Octopus.
 You can add or remove members from this team.
 We recommend only adding a few key users to this team.

-The third team is **Octopus Managers.** Members of this team can do everything **Octopus Administrators** can do, except for change the Octopus Server hosting configuration.
+The third team is **Octopus Managers.** Members of this team can do everything **Octopus Administrators** can do, except for certain system-level functions reserved for **Octopus Administrators**.
 You can also add or remove members from this team.
 We recommend adding users to this team who should be able to manage teams and other top-level things in Octopus, but not be able to change how Octopus is hosted.